cpske/ISP/index.md

 [Refactoring](refactoring)
 </td>
 <td markdown="span">
-Improve existing code by restructiring it without changing its external functionality.
+Improve existing code by restructiring it without changing external functionality.
 Common refactoring situations and how to do them using an IDE.
 </td>
 </tr>